 Leave the black hat on the rack

 A staggering number of businesses will use any means possible to push their website up the search ranking list, overloading their websites with keyword heavy content, hidden links, tiny text and spam blogs.
 These low-road techniques might temporarily trick a search engine into increasing the site ranking, but the algorithms used by search engines are constantly evolving, so it’s only a matter of time before this approach fails.
-This is not a desirable path by any stretch, which is why at The Walk, we promote the high road – a purist approach that gives your website the SEO boost it deserves without damaging your business’s reputation or trading its integrity.
+This is not a desirable path by any stretch, which is why as an integrated marketing agency, we promote the high road – a purist approach that gives your website the SEO boost it deserves without damaging your business’s reputation or trading its integrity.